Synthetic Data Generation Using Large Language Models: Advances in Text and Code: Challenges and Considerations

 \subsection{Distribution Shift and Realism}

 Synthetic data, no matter how well produced, may not perfectly follow the distribution of real data, especially user-generated data.
-Models trained heavily on synthetic data might become \textbf{overfit to synthetic patterns}.
+This mismatch—known as \textit{distribution shift}\footnote{Distribution shift denotes a mismatch between the data distribution of synthetic data and that of real data, which can adversely impact model performance~\cite{liu_best_2024}.}—can result in models that are \textbf{overfit to synthetic patterns}.
 For instance, an LLM might generate cleaner and more coherent text than the often noisy real-world text (full of typos, slang, etc.), and a classifier trained on such immaculate synthetic text might struggle on messy real text.
 In code, an LLM might prefer a certain style (e.g., always using \texttt{for} loops) and underrepresent other valid styles, causing a model to be biased.

-\textit{Mitigations}: Mixing synthetic data with real data is a common practice to alleviate this \citep{li_data_2024}.
+\textit{Mitigations}: Mixing synthetic data with real data is a common practice to alleviate this \cite{li_data_2024}.
 Maintaining a core of real examples can \textit{anchor} the model in reality, while the synthetic portion provides augmentation.
 Some works explicitly try to \textit{match the distributions}: e.g., generate synthetic data that is indistinguishable from real data according to some classifier (an adversarial approach).
 In the extreme, \textbf{Generative Adversarial Networks (GANs)} style training could be considered, though with text that is tricky to do in practice.
 Another mitigation is \textbf{diversity enhancement} -- ensuring synthetic data itself is diverse enough so that the model doesn’t get a narrow view.
 Using multiple LLMs or multiple prompts to generate a variety of styles can help.
 Also, curriculum strategies (train first on some real, then gradually add synthetic) might prevent the model from skewing too far.

 A related concern is \textbf{model bias amplification}.
 If the LLM used for generation has certain biases (e.g., it might generate more male characters in stories, or prefer certain political slants), those carry into the synthetic data and can even amplify if the data is used to train a smaller model which then is used to generate more data, and so on.
 Careful prompt design (e.g., instructing the LLM to ensure diverse representation) and post-hoc balancing of the synthetic dataset are needed to counteract this.